 By Jwaller (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC-BY-SA-3.0-2.5-2.0-1.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons

 A shore excursion for your river cruise will likely include a visit to some of the historical sites associated with Martin Luther.
 There are six sites included in the UNESCO World Heritage Site - Luther Memorials in Eisleben and Wittenberg.

-Torgau, Germany is southeast of Wittenberg.
-Not one of the major cities in Germany, there are still some interesting things to see.
+Torgau, Germany is about 31 miles southeast of Wittenberg.
+Not one of the major cities in Germany, but there are still some interesting things to see.

 One of the sites you’ll see as you walk through the city is the Hartenfels Palace.
 Completed in the 16th century, the palace is considered the best preserved early Renaissance palace in Germany.

 By User:Kolossos (Own work) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC-BY-SA-3.0-2.5-2.0-1.0 (http://creativecommons.org/licenses/by-sa/3.0)], via Wikimedia Commons